 Mrs. L. F. Keefer and Children.

-The image of the image of the obituary for Leonard Scott Keefer above links directly to the original document.
 You can access sources, data, images and documents for these and other individuals, by clicking on the name link, or searching the Blythe Genealogy database site using the surname search link and the ‘All Media‘ search link in the left sidebar.

 It is recommended to search using both methods as the results can differ greatly due to a glitch in the software that doesn’t connect all images from the bio.